- Must visit

 Discover the best of Reykjavik — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Reykjavik trip today.

-Reykjavik’s best-known shopping and strolling street, lined with design shops, bars, and city life.
-A must for getting a feel for the capital.
+Reykjavik's best-known shopping and strolling street, lined with boutiques, design stores, street art, and a lively city atmosphere.

-Traditional Icelandic lamb soup made with root vegetables and herbs.
-It is a comforting, everyday classic and a staple in cold weather.
+A hearty Icelandic lamb soup with root vegetables and herbs.
+It is one of the country’s most traditional home-style dishes and especially popular in cold weather.

-Tipping is not expected, as service is included in prices and wages.
-Rounding up is optional for exceptional service; taxis and cafés do not require tips.
+Tipping is not expected, as service is included in prices and wages are high.
+You may round up for exceptional service, but locals usually do not tip.

 Find answers to the most common questions about traveling from Amsterdam to Reykjavík by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Reykjavík, this guide helps you travel smarter and with confidence.